Azure/Azure-Verified-Modules/docs/static/includes/avm-terraform-module-review-template.md

 1. Complete the below task list by ticking off the tasks.
 2. Complete the below table by updating the Compliant column with Yes, No or NA as possible values.

-Please use the comments columns to provide additional details especially if the Compliant column is updated to No or NA.
+Please use the comments columns to provide additional details especially if the Compliant column is updated to `No` or `NA`.

 ```[tasklist]
 ### Tasks